chousheng/moviegold/README.md

 Open the browser and connect to http://localhost:3000 to play with the app.

-## Seeding Database
+## Seeding database

 The MongoDB database will be seeded using the script in `db/seed.sh` and the data in `db/seed.json` when the database Docker volume is created.

-## CORS Error
+## CORS handling

-People doing full-stack development frequently run into the Cross-Origin Resource Sharing (CORS) error, a security check implemented by browsers when making frontend API requests to the backend.
-This project takes advantage of the proxy feature of Create React App to make the origin of API requests to the backend server look the same as the frontend app.
+People doing full-stack development frequently run into the Cross-Origin Resource Sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) error, a security check implemented by browsers when making frontend API requests to the backend.
+This project takes advantage of the [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development) feature of Create React App to make the origin of API requests to the backend server look the same as the frontend app.
 Thus, the backend does not need to respond with `Access-Control-Allow-Origin: *` in the HTTP header, which is not recommended in production.

-## Dev Container Configuration
+## Dev Container configuration

-### Docker Image
+### Docker image

 -   Ubuntu 2022.04
 -   OpenJDK 17
 -   Node.js 18
 -   MongoDB 6

-### Visual Studio Code Extensions
+### Visual Studio Code extensions

 -   Docker
 -   Extension Pack for Java (Java language server and tools)